 Your situation might look like this: Your organization understands the value of performance reviews, but has struggled to implement them.

-During any performance review, managers give employees feedback on their performance -- drawing on real-time feedback and praise given throughout the year, the progress of goals since the last review, and general assessment of performance.
-Performance reviews are also a time for managers to help employees create forward thinking goals towards their overall productivity, specific projects, job descriptions, and more.
+During any performance review, managers give performance feedback to employees — drawing on real-time feedback and praise regarding the employee’s work, the progress on performance goals since the last review, and general assessment of work performance.
+Performance reviews are also a time for managers to help employees create forward-thinking goals towards performance improvement/ their overall productivity, specific projects, job descriptions, and more.
 These goals—whether short-term or long-term, public or private—can be assessed and updated during one-on-one meetings, which ideally occur regularly.

-However, how do you know which type of performance review works best within your organization?
-Here are a few questions to ask yourself:
+Now you know that you can hold reviews more frequently than once a year.
+But how do you know which type of performance review works best for your organization?
+Here are a few questions to ask yourself to figure it out:

 - What is an annual review?